-Shawn Cooper is a senior member of the Global Board and CEO Practice, where he advises clients on business and cultural transformations that require a realignment of talent management with corporate strategy.
-Based in Toronto, he has 19 years of experience advising Canadian and international governance and corporate leaders on board effectiveness, as well as CEO and C-suite executive succession and assessment.
-In addition to his client responsibilities, Shawn serves as the firm’s Regional Leader for Latin American and Canada, having previously served as Country Manager for Canada.
+Shawn Cooper is a member of the Global Board and CEO Practice, and advises clients on business and cultural transformations that require a realignment of talent management with corporate strategy.
+Based in Toronto, he has 19 years of experience consulting to Canadian and international governance and corporate leaders on board effectiveness and diversity, as well as CEO and C-suite executive succession planning, assessment, benchmarking and development.
+Shawn also specializes in financial institutions, investment management companies and family-owned enterprises.

-Prior to joining Russell Reynolds Associates, Shawn was a Corporate Strategist for over a decade.
+Prior to joining Russell Reynolds Associates, Shawn served in various corporate strategy and crisis management roles for over a decade.
 As Vice President, Financial Institutions Division for the Canadian Bankers Association, he led the industry’s successful drive to deregulate Canadian financial markets and products to promote international competitiveness.
 Shawn also played a key role in NAFTA and WTO negotiations on cross-border trade in services.
-As Scotiabank’s Director of Corporate Affairs, Shawn advised the Chairman and CEO and the executive team on the regulatory impact of the bank’s M&A initiatives.
-Earlier, he served in the Planning and Legislation department, focused on growth strategies for existing and emerging businesses, as well as the U.S.-Canada Free Trade Agreement.
-In the United States, Shawn worked in the Financial Institutions Ratings Group at Standard & Poor’s.
+As Scotiabank’s Director of Corporate Affairs, he advised the senior executive team on the regulatory impact of the bank’s M&A initiatives.
+Earlier, Shawn served in the Planning and Legislation department, focused on growth strategies for existing and emerging lines of business, as well as the US-Canada Free Trade Agreement.
+In New York, Shawn worked in the Financial Institutions Ratings Group at Standard & Poor’s.

 Professional Activities & Affiliations